Create a Survey in less than 60 seconds!

 • Budget

 Then, schedule a meeting with them to gather more details.
 Getting to know them better is the best way to profile them.
 Remember that the more specifics you can gather about your ideal customer, the higher your chances of creating a winning marketing and sales strategy.
-A face-to-face meeting is ideal when it comes to strengthening existing customer relationships.
+A face-to-face meeting is perfect when it comes to strengthening existing customer relationships.

-The aim of this exercise is to understand their buying/decision-making process, their experience with your product (both positive and negative), their business goals, and so on.
-To aid you further, we have listed below some key questions that cover these aspects –
+This exercise aims to understand their buying/decision-making process, their experience with your product (both positive and negative), their business goals, and so on.

 • Why do they continue to use your product?